We are a global, virtual team, registered in Kenya and Scotland.

 We learn deeply from fresh, diverse & inclusive perspectives.

-We believe good thinking is both rigorous and visual.
+We believe accessible information requires a process that is both rigorous & visual.

 We strive to build trust & respect and lead with kindness.

 We communicate honestly & intentionally.